This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 You can also run the water directly over the broccoli but we find the colander method to be much easier, quicker, and effective.

-Break you broccoli head into smaller florets and place them into your colander.
+Break you broccoli head into smaller florets (just like you do when freezing cauliflower) and place them into your colander.
 Then just run water over them, gently moving the colander from side to side and tossing the florets to turn them over.

 Now that your broccoli is clean, we will learn how to blanch broccoli for freezing.
 What is blanching?
 Blanching is the process of heating your broccoli to destroy the enzymes that cause vegetables to continue the decaying process even while frozen.